gnosis/GECO/Proposals/Linkdrop.md

 **GECO specific**

-We wish to developer a full meta-linkdrop implementation in order to extend linkdrop functionality to Gnosis Safe
+We wish to develop a full meta-linkdrop implementation in order to extend linkdrop functionality to Gnosis Safe in order to simplify Ethereum onboarding.

 ### Why did you decide to build it

 Our general motivation for working on the Linkdrop Protocol is that we see usability of web3 being a major blocker for mainstream adoption in an equivalent manner to scalability.
 Web3 needs to learn from Web2 best practice of onboarding.